MakingChatbots/genesys-cloud-mcp-server/docs/tools.md

 **Tool name:** `oauth_client_usage`

 Retrieves the usage of an OAuth Client for a given period.
-It returns the total number of requests and a breakdown of requests per organization.
+It returns the total number of requests and a breakdown of Platform API endpoints used by the client.

 [Source file](/src/tools/oauthClientUsage/oauthClientUsage.ts).